-Our mission is to show you how to have a balanced and healthy gut microbiome.
-After all, gut health is the key to overall health.
 One of the best foods for gut health is microgreens.
-The gut health benefits of microgreens are vast, and you should definitely include them in your diet!
+The health benefits of microgreens are vast, and you should definitely include them in your diet!

 What Are Microgreens?

 Microgreens are just very young vegetables.
-They’re tiny vegetable seedlings that only grow for about 7-21 days before being cut.
-They are very colorful and have a dense concentration of nutrients.
-We tried some really great microgreens from a local farm recently and that’s what is pictured here.
+They’re tiny vegetable seedlings that only grow for about 7-21 days before you harvest them.

 Types of Microgreens